Startup-Nights/website/content/pages/partner-intro.md

     background_color: bg-sn-black-light
     _template: content
   - content_block:
-      subtitle:
+      subtitle: null
       title: Workshops
       content:
         - >-
           We offer a wide range of formats and modules.
 Each partnership is Host a workshops of 30-45 minutes, reaching an audience of 80 participants per session.
         - >-
           Showcase your expertise, products, or services to establish thought leadership and create meaningful connections with potential clients and industry peers.
     image:
       src: >-
         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/impressions/Partner/0C1A4629.jpg